exadel-inc/esl/src/modules/esl-event-listener/README.md

 ### Auto-subscription / Auto-unbinding

-All the inheritors of `ESLBaseElement` and `ESLMixinElement` subscribe to all declared auto-subscribable descriptors of their prototype chain.
+All the inheritors of `ESLBaseElement` and `ESLMixinElement` automatically subscribe to all declared auto-subscribable descriptors of their prototype chain.

 All the inheritors of `ESLBaseElement` and `ESLMixinElement` unsubscribe all own listeners attached via ESL